Yuen Kay-shan: Wing Chun studies

 Later, Ma Bok-Leung, Jiu Gan-Heung, Lo Hao-Po, Ng Ngau Si, Leung Yan as well as Yuen Kay-shan and his brother, invited Fung Siu-Ching to come and teach.
 Fung stayed at the Yuen ancestral home, where the two brothers combined the teachings of their past and present teacher.
 From Fung Siu Ching they learned his skills in close body applications which included the kum Na, Fa Kum Na, body wrapping, sweeping, breaking and throwing skills.
 Fung Siu Chiong was a disciple of red boat master Dai Fai Min Kam.
 The Yuens cared for Fung Siu Ching until his death in 1936.
 1936 also marked the year when Yuen Kay-shan and Yuen Chai-wan had gone their separate ways.
 Yuen's brother eventually was invited to teach in Vietnam, where he founded the Nguyễn Tế-Công branch (Vietnam WingChun 永春) branch of the art.
 Yuen Kay-shan remained in Foshan, where he became friends with other Wing Chun notables like Ip Man, Yiu Choi, Yip Chung Hong, Lai Hip Chi, Tong Gai and others.
 Yuen Kay-shan became close enough with Yip Man that he taught Yip's son, Yip Chun, the first form of the art.

 In addition to having a high caliber skill in Wing Chun, Yuen Kay-shan had also been an educated man who had worked as a part-time lawyer.
 By being an educated individual he was also one of the first Wing Chun masters to document the theories, concepts, philosophies and strategies of the system.
 He is also considered a major contributor to luk dim boon gwun and had at one point was even challenged by a monk from Jianxi Province.
-Death waivers had been signed and the duel had taken place in the Palace of 1000 years longevity.
+Death waivers had been signed and the duel took place in the Palace of 1000 years longevity.
 Both fighters were armed with iron poles.
-Yuen Kay-shan disarmed the monk and spared his life in the duel not only demonstrating his skills in kung fu but also demonstrating his nobility as a martial artist.
-Yuen Kay-shan never looked for fights, but when challenges could not be avoided, Yuen Kay-shan took them as learning opportunities.
-Of the 1000 death duels Yuen Kay-shan fought in he was never defeated.
+Yuen Kay-shan disarmed the monk and spared his life in the duel, not only demonstrating his skills in kung fu but also demonstrating his nobility as a martial artist.
+Yuen Kay-shan never looked for fights, but when challenges could not be avoided, he took them as learning opportunities.
+Of the 1000 death duels Yuen Kay-shan fought in, he was never defeated.

-Sum Nung Yuen's disciple at first didn't believe he could learn anything from Yuen because he was already proficient with the Wing Chun he had learnt from Cheung Bo, so as a test Yuen placed a raw egg in each of his 2 pockets and challenged Sum to break an egg while he stood in the middle of a circle on the ground, Sam could not break an egg or even push Yuen out of the circle after this Sum was convinced that he could learn a lot from him and was now his disciple.
+Yuen's disciple Sum Nung initially didn't believe he could learn anything from Yuen, because he was already proficient with the Wing Chun he had learnt from Cheung Bo.
+As a test Yuen placed a raw egg in each of his two pockets and challenged Sum to break an egg while he stood in the middle of a circle on the ground.
+Sam could not break an egg or even push Yuen out of the circle; this convinced Sum that he could learn a lot from Yuen and he became Yuen's disciple.